h2oai/sparkling-water/README.md

  > **YARN mode**: The executors logs are available via `yarn logs -applicationId <appId>` command.
 Driver logs are by default printed to console, however, H2O also writes logs into `current_dir/h2ologs`.

  > The location of H2O driver logs can be controlled via Spark property `spark.ext.h2o.client.log.dir` (pass via `--conf`) option.

+* How to display Sparkling Water information in the Spark History Server?
+ > Sparkling Water reports the information already, you just need to add the sparkling-water classes on the classpath of the Spark history server.
+ > To see how to configure the spark application for logging into the History Server, please see [Spark Monitoring Configuration](http://spark.apache.org/docs/latest/monitoring.html)

 * Spark is very slow during initialization or H2O does not form a cluster.
 What should I do?